Shyam Singha Roy: Development

 On 18 December 2019, Rahul Sankrityan narrated a script to Nani, which was considered to be an "innovative story".
 The project was initially reported to be produced under Suryadevara Naga Vamsi's Sithara Entertainments banner, who initially worked with Nani in Jersey (2019).
 The film was announced in February 2020, with the title Shyam Singha Roy, and was expected to go on floors in May 2020, although the launch was delayed due to the COVID-19 pandemic in India.
 During March 2020, A. R. Rahman was approached to compose music for the film, and Nirav Shah was in charge of handling the cinematography.
 Later Anirudh Ravichander was announced as the composer as Rahman apparently did not accept the offer.
 The film was meant to be Anirudh's third collaboration with Nani after Jersey and Nani's Gang Leader.

 The film was expected to be made on a huge scale, marking the most expensive film in Nani's career.
 However, producer Naga Vamsi wanted to cut down the budget citing the pandemic, as the estimated cost was much higher; Vamsi wanted to shelve the project, while Nani was completing the shoot of Tuck Jagadish.
-Due to differences of opinion between Nani and Vamsi, the production was handed over to Venkat Boyanapalli, who would be producing the film under his newly established banner Niharika Entertainment.
+Due to differences of opinion between Nani and Vamsi, the production was handed over to Venkat Boyanapalli, who produced the film under his newly established production company, Niharika Entertainment.

 On 25 October 2020, a new poster was launched coinciding with Dusshera, with the inclusion of composer Mickey J. Meyer, cinematographer Sanu John Varghese and editor Naveen Nooli.
 Director Sankrityan revealed that the film is based on the theme of reincarnation and partially set against the backdrop of Kolkata.

 Casting

 Sai Pallavi, who also collaborated with Nani in Middle Class Abbayi, was cast in the film.
-It was reported that Rashmika Mandanna was approached for a lead role, although Krithi Shetty was finalized later.
+It was reported that Rashmika Mandanna was approached for a lead role, Impressed by her song from Uppena and her photographs, Nani and movie team decided to cast Krithi Shetty in the film.
 Madonna Sebastian was also confirmed as a lead, marking her come back to the Telugu cinema after Premam (2016).
 Murali Sharma, Abhinav Gomatam, and Rahul Ravindran were later included in the cast.
 In March 2021, Bengali actor Jisshu Sengupta was signed to play an important role in the film.
 This also marked the Telugu debut for Bharatanatyam dancer, Leela Samson.